Patrick Freivald

-Patrick Freivald (born October 5, 1976 in Omaha, Nebraska) is an American horror and thriller author who has published six novels and more than a dozen short stories.
-He lives in western New York with his wife.
+Patrick Freivald (born October 5, 1976, in Omaha, Nebraska) is a long-time science teacher and author of nine novels and dozens of short stories spanning science fiction, horror, thrillers, fantasy, young adult, and mid-grade fiction.

 Awards

 In 2015, the Horror Writers Association awarded him the Richard Laymon President's Award.

-His novels Black Tide and Jade Sky were finalists for the Bram Stoker Award for Best Novel (in 2015 and 2014, respectively).
+His novels Black Tide and Jade Sky were finalists for the Bram Stoker Award for Novel (in 2015 and 2014, respectively).
 "Special Dead" was a finalist for the 2013 Bram Stoker Award for Best Young Adult Novel, and Snapshot, a short story published in the Blood and Roses anthology, published by Scarlett River Press was a finalist for the 2013 Bram Stoker Award for Short Fiction.